LanDinh/khaleesi-ninja/README.md

 The folder structure is as follows:

 * `.github` CI related configuration - [documentation](documentation/ci.md)
+* `backend` The code for the backgates and microservices.
+They are grouped by gate.
+One `django` project per service - [documentation](documentation/backend.md)
 * `data` Lists of things (e.g. services, environments etc.) in json formats
 * `documentation` A bunch of markdown files to document everything
 * `frontgate` The code for the frontgates.
 One `react` project per frontgate - [documentation](documentation/frontgate.md)